nikkiwritescode/simple-python-file-differ/README.md

 | `--output` |  `-o` | (Optional) Path to the file where logs should be written. |

 ## Output
-Successful output should look like this if you use the included sample files:
+Successful output should look like this if you use the included sample files, though on Windows terminals the output will not feature any color.

 ![ImageOfSuccessfulOutput](https://i.imgur.com/siRPp3D.png)